 I am an Associate Professor at Wilfrid Laurier University in Waterloo (Canada).
-I am also the Director of the Laurier Centre for Economic Research and Policy Analysis.
+I am a Research Associate at the Centre for Applied Macroeconomic Analysis (CAMA) (Australian National University, ANU) and a Research Fellow at the Centre for Monetary and Financial Economics (Carleton University).
+I am also an Associate Editor at the Journal of Economic Surveys.
 I have extensive work experience in academia, the public and the private sector.
+I am currently spending my sabbatical leave at CAMA at ANU.

 All my research is in applied macroeconomics.
 I work in behavioural macro where my co-author Viet Nguyen (The University of Melbourne) and I are using household surveys to model the behaviour of heterogeneous consumers.
-I am also interested in monetary policy with particular focus on the effects of monetary policy shocks on asset prices.
+I am also interested in monetary economics with particular focus on the effects of monetary policy shocks on asset prices and on consumer expectations.

 I have a B.A. from McGill University, a M.Sc. from Université de Montréal and a Ph.D. from the Australian National University.
 All my degrees are in Economics.

-My teaching experience is in intermediate and advanced macroeconomics, international finance, financial econometrics and applied economic research.
+My teaching experience is in intermediate and advanced macroeconomics, international finance, time series econometrics, financial econometrics and applied economic research.